chuyskywalker/aws-lambda-github-webhook/readme.md

 # Github Webhook via AWS Lamba Python

 An exploration of leveraging AWS Lamba to produce "serverless" python handling for github webhooks.
+In addition, the segments of code run can are driven by a config in the repo issuing the webhook call (think `.travis.yml` like system, but with support for _any_ kind of webhook, not just pull requests).

 ## Deployment